ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--o11y-100-k8s--main/01-kubernetes-101/assignment.md

 timelimit: 0
 enhanced_loading: null
 ---
-Let's learn some Kubernetes basics so we can navigate around a customer's k8s cluster while deploying Elastic Agent or the OpenTelemetry Operator.
+Let's learn some Kubernetes basics so we can navigate around a k8s cluster while deploying Elastic Agent or the OpenTelemetry Operator.
 To get started, click the [button label="Terminal"](tab-0) tab.
 This is a terminal into a VM with k3s (a small-scale Kubernetes distribution) installed.

 ## Check what's running
 With Kubernetes, you typically partition your services into namespaces.
 Let's see if there are any namespaces already created on our cluster: